 "Well, what was it then, if not your choice?"

 Suddenly Antonio seems to shrink, crumpling nearly flat on the ground.
 "It has a certain irony, in truth.
-Portia – discovered Bassanio and me together.
-Well, there was only one way he could have excused himself, and that was if – I'd been forcing him.
-And – from a certain light, it could be seen as if –"
+Portia—discovered Bassanio and me together.
+And she accused me of—of forcing him to my bed."

 "Dost thou require me to say it?"
 Antonio snaps.
 He coughs and then grabs his ribs as if they pain him.
 "Would I be here, like this, otherwise?"

 My eyes widen.
 "But no one believes it."
-Anyone with eyes could see Antonio favored Bassanio's regard for him above even his own life; his bond with me had shown that much.
+Anyone with eyes could see Antonio favored Bassanio's regard for him above even his own life.
+His bond with me had shown as much.

 I frown.
 It takes a great deal to stop Antonio before his insults are completed.
 I shove the door open farther, letting light flood the area directly outside.
 My enemy yelps and throws up his hands, but not before I see the black bruises covering his face.
 And if his wincing motions are any indication, there are more on his ribs and stomach.